ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.modbus/README.md

 * (bluefox) Create all states each after other

 ### 0.4.10 (2017-02-10)
-* (Apollon77) Do not recreate all datapoints on start of adapter
+* (Apollon77) Do not recreate all data points on start of adapter
 * (ykuendig) Multiple optimization and wording fixes

 ### 0.4.9 (2016-12-20)